samjulien/blog/_posts/2018-08-23-react-tutorial-building-and-securing-your-first-app.markdown

 After cleaning things up, you will need to configure React Router in your app.
 This will be a pretty simple step, as you will see.
 However, keep in mind that to master React Router you would need to read _at least_ one other article that specifically introduces the subject and all its features.

 The thing is, React Router is a very complete solution and, in your first React app, you will touch only the tip of the iceberg.
 If you do want [to learn more about React Router, please, head to the official documentation](https://reacttraining.com/react-router/).

+{% include tweet_quote.html quote_text="React Router is a powerful solution that can help you build amazing applications." %}

 Having that in mind, open the `./src/index.js` file and replace its contents with this: